-In order to fully grasp the concept of a Neural Network, it is crucial to understand the various components that make up a Neural Network.
-In this article, we delve into the key components of an Artificial Neural Network, including Neurons, Input Layers, Output Layers, Hidden Layers, Connections, Parameters, Activation Functions, Optimization Algorithms, and Cost Functions.
+To fully grasp the concept of a Neural Network, we need to understand the various components that make up a Neural Network.
+In this blog, we delve into the key components of a Neural Network, including Neurons, Input Layers, Output Layers, Hidden Layers, Connections, Parameters, Activation Functions, Optimization Algorithms, and Cost Functions.
 These components work together to solve both classification and regression problems in Machine Learning.

 K-Nearest Neighbor is a supervised learning algorithm that can be used to solve classification and regression problems.
 This algorithm learns without explicitly mapping input variables to the target variables.
 It is probably the first machine learning algorithm, and due to its simplicity, it is still accepted in solving many industrial problems.

 Scikit-learn is a free machine learning framework available for Python, providing an interface for supervised and unsupervised learning.
 It is built over the SciPy library and provides every feature catering to every ML requirement.
 In this blog, we will learn the essential concepts, tools, and features related to Scikit-learn.

 The best machine learninmodel would have the lowest number of features involved in the analysis keeping the performance high.
 Therefore, determining the relevant features for the model building phase is necessary.
 In this session, we will see some feature selection methods and discuss the pros and cons of each.